Skip to main content

 By: Mike Detrow, CISSP

-The Bankers Electronic Crimes Taskforce, state bank regulators, and the United States Secret Service first released the Ransomware Self-Assessment Tool (R-SAT) in October 2020 as a tool for banks to use to evaluate their preparedness for a ransomware attack and to help identify additional controls that should be implemented to increase a bank’s security.
+The Bankers Electronic Crimes Taskforce, state bank regulators, and the United States Secret Service first released the Ransomware Self-Assessment Tool (R-SAT) in October 2020.
+The tool for banks is used to evaluate their preparedness for a ransomware attack and to help identify additional controls that should be implemented to increase a bank’s security.

 A number of state banking departments worked together to evaluate banks that suffered a ransomware attack between January 1, 2019 and December 31, 2022, and the Conference of State Bank Supervisors used this information to publish a report in October 2023 that identifies the lessons learned by these banks1.